-Is this an accurate summary of the transport choices facing.
-New Zealand in the foreseeable future?
+Is this an accurate summary of the transport choices facing New Zealand in the foreseeable future?

 Do you agree that transport problems cannot always be solved with transport solutions?
 If so, what ideas do you have for new ways of working to solve transport issues?

-In particular, how do you see transport planning and land in particular, now do you see transport | use working together?
+In particular, how do you see transport planning and land use working together?